HamadAlquait/DnD-NPC-Maker/README.md

 #serializer and desirialazer
-classes that right and save the character after creation.
+classes that write and read the character after creation.